wmde/wbaas-deploy/doc/adr/0004-no-new-chart-for-image-bumps.md

 We will have to cut fewer new charts.
 There will be a smaller overhead to deploying new images.
-We will have to be extra careful that we don't end up inadvertently running different image tags in different environments.
+We will have to be extra careful that we don't end up inadvertently running different image tags in.
+Any users of charts will not always receive the latest updates to the images of the applications a chart is for. different environments.